CommonRoad/commonroad-openscenario-converter/README.md

 ### Acknowledgments
 We would like to extend our heartfelt gratitude to the team behind [esmini](https://github.com/esmini/esmini) for their remarkable effort in developing the simulation tool.
-Specifically, We would like to express our sincere appreciation to [Emil Knabe](https://www.linkedin.com/in/emil-knabe-216a1a11/?originalSubdomain=se) for his invaluable contribution in reviewing and accepting the proposed changes to the esmini interface, and to [Sebastian Maierhofer](https://www.ce.cit.tum.de/air/people/sebastian-maierhofer-msc/) for maintaining the converter from OpenDRIVE to lanelets.
+Specifically, we would like to express our sincere appreciation to [Emil Knabe](https://www.linkedin.com/in/emil-knabe-216a1a11/?originalSubdomain=se) for his invaluable contribution in reviewing and accepting the proposed changes to the esmini interface, and to [Sebastian Maierhofer](https://www.ce.cit.tum.de/air/people/sebastian-maierhofer-msc/) for maintaining the converter from OpenDRIVE to lanelets.
-We gratefully acknowledge partial financial support by the German Federal Ministry for Digital and Transport (BMDV) within the project \textit{Cooperative Autonomous Driving with Safety Guarantees} ([KoSi](https://www.ce.cit.tum.de/air/research/kosi/)).
+We gratefully acknowledge partial financial support by the German Federal Ministry for Digital and Transport (BMDV) within the project _Cooperative Autonomous Driving with Safety Guarantees_ ([KoSi](https://www.ce.cit.tum.de/air/research/kosi/)).

 ### Citation